 One click of a tool button and you can hide lettering and show layout points for machining the panel.
 These files will print out to exact dimensions.
 When I make my own escutcheon, I print out the image of Figure 4 to matte photo paper and then double coat it with Krylon Crystal Clear Finish.
 Let dry and apply to the front panel with 3M spray adhesive.
 Hole trim out can be done before or after.
 For this project, I treated myself and had the manufacturer make up the panel.
 Pricey, but they do one beautiful job.
 However, the photocopy method does produce a very professional front panel look, especially with black print on a natural aluminum background.

 One last note — the particular panel meters I used were chosen for their small panel mount size since panel space was at a premium.
 I also chose these with the isolated power option.
 For some reason, I seem to get better low end stability with isolated power supplying these meters.
 A 4 pin SIP header was connected to the meter leads via 3” #24 gauge wires, and a matching 4 pin SIP socket was soldered to the front of the board.
-This gives easy install/removal of the
+This gives easy install/removal of the front panel.

 Any article on linear power supplies would not be complete without some discussion on heatsinking.
 A lot of readers are aware of the need for heatsinking but are not familiar with the details of requirements.
 Heat transfer — as simple as it sounds — can be an extremely complex science, so I will try to keep this discussion simple.